Skip to main content

 Creative, young, waterfront, slightly cheaper

-A short subway hop to Manhattan with a full ecosystem of bars, coffee shops, and restaurants that skew local — and genuinely cheaper hotels than across the river.
+A short subway hop to Manhattan.
+Bars, coffee shops, and restaurants that skew local.
+Hotels are genuinely cheaper than across the river.

 Where to Eat